kozodoi/website/_pages/z1_portfolio.md

 <h3> Highlights </h3>
 <ul>
-<li> developing and supporting an R package for fair machine learning </li>
+<li> developing and actively maintaining an R package for fair machine learning </li>
 <li> the package offers calculation, visualization and comparison of algorithmic fairness metrics </li>
-<li> the package is published on CRAN with more than 10k total downloads </li>
+<li> the package is published on CRAN and has more than 11k total downloads </li>
 </ul>

 <h3> Links </h3>